-If you already know the differences between SaaS and traditional software sales, you can skip to the next section.
+If you know the differences between SaaS and traditional software sales, skip to the next section.
 If not, it’s essential to understand the distinctions between the two.
 Traditional software solutions (think IBM, Microsoft, and Oracle) are also known as On-Premise Software.
 With On-Premise, the software is installed on their clients’ computers or servers.
-Once installed, it is maintained by the clients’ staff or an outsourced team.
+Once installed, it is maintained by the client’s staff or an outsourced team.

 SaaS or Software as a Service (think Zoom, Hubspot, or Slack) is hosted in the cloud and is maintained by the SaaS provider.
 Removing the need to physically install the software program simplifies onboarding new clients and allows for a much faster growth rate than a typical On-Premise software company can achieve.
 Because of this, there has been an explosion in the number of SaaS companies.
 Although it’s difficult to pin down the exact number of SaaS companies, there are almost 7,000 SaaS companies in the marketing space alone.
 Read SaaS vs On-Premise to educate yourself further on the differences between SaaS and traditional software.

 Although it’s important to know the difference between software sales and SaaS sales, we will use SaaS and software interchangeably throughout this blog as you will take the same steps to get into either.

 Ten years ago, getting into software sales without industry experience was challenging.
 With the exponential rise in SaaS companies’ number and size, the demand for talented software sales professionals has outpaced supply.
 Software companies have been forced to look outside their industry to compensate.
 Don’t hear that getting into software is easy, though.
 With that noted, let’s look at two paths that can get you into software sales.

 Path 1 – Start at the Bottom.